Prime Video: The 36 Absolute Best TV Shows to Watch

-Here are some highly rated series you should try on Prime Video.
+Here are the highly rated series you should see on Prime Video, plus the new releases for June.

 Trying to pick out a show to watch on Prime Video?